dapr/dapr/docs/sdk/README.md

 # Actions SDK

 ## Overview
-__Note: This repo is currently under heavy development.
-As long as this note is here, consider docs not up-to-date at all times.__

 Actions is a programming model for writing cloud-native applications which are distributed, dynamically scaled, and loosely coupled in nature.
 Actions offers an eventing system on which compute units communicate with each other by exchanging messages.